pradeept/Image-Search-App/README.md

-# Getting Started with Create React App
+# Image Search App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is an React for to search for Images by making an API call.

 ## Available Scripts